 You need to rely on your judgment on how much moisture to remove.
 So you want just enough water to keep the tofu delicately soft.
 However, not too much so that it would burst and splatter in the hot oil when deep-fried.

-- If you have choice, use Momen Tofu (Firm tofu).
+- If you have the choice, use Momen Tofu (firm tofu).

-- Remove excess moisture out of Tofu naturally for 5-10 minutes, by wrapping cut tofu pieces with paper towel.
+- Remove excess moisture out from the Tofu naturally for 20-30minutes, by wrapping cut tofu pieces with paper towel.

 - Cut tofu smaller so it is easy to deep fry.